Twin Cities, Gemini

 “Morello… er, what’s with that look, Morello?”

 Look?
 What look?
-Her face?
+Was he talking about her face?

 She could barely think enough to control the monstrous feeling that was now spreading like a wildfire out from her chest.
 The feeling had come so suddenly that, at first, she hadn’t known what it was.
 It was a feeling she rarely felt and never to this extent.

 Anger.
 Rage.
 Suffocating.
 Snapping through every muscle in her body.
 An overwhelming itch somewhere deep inside that needed to be scratched.
 It was agonizing.

 Working with ELPIS?
 ELPIS?
 How could he?
 How could he?
 He—

 The static pin pricking her ears suddenly went silent.
 An unfamiliar voice cracked out—

 A flash of scorching white.

 And then an explosion of pain.
 Out from her stomach, there was an explosion of pain unlike anything she’d felt before.
 Pain.
 Saints—